marizethpb/Massachussets-General-Hospital-Dashboard/README.md

 The challenge was you are assumed to have knowledge on hospitals, you need to understand the data given and make your own schema, and decide & discover what KPIs are appropriate in the dashboard.

 **This is my ongoing dashboard project from Maven Analytics.
-Not yet done with the percent changes on KPI but will push changes**
+Not yet done with the percent changes on KPI but will make the changes**

 ## Why create this dashboard?
 - More than a week ago, I saw a couple of people on linkedin post their dashboard on Maven Analytics Hospital Challenge and I noticed that they're presenting KPI for average length of stay in hospital without regard to type of encounter (is it admission, visit, or readmission?).
 I disagree to this because I thought a hospital visit is shorter than admission (admission surely take more hours than visit).
 So my vision is present average length of stay by category.